Complete summary of WordCamp Europe 2023 with over 3000 participants, 64 sessions, and WordPress Playground demo. Conference highlights and insights.

 His presentation explored the technical and design challenges of implementing collaborative editing – functionality that Google Docs users are well familiar with, where multiple people can edit the same document in real-time.
 Bringing this functionality to WordPress will require significant technical innovation, but the potential benefits for editorial teams, businesses, and organizations are enormous.

-Collaborative editing in WordPress can transform the way editorial teams work, enabling seamless collaboration between authors, editors, and content creators.
+Collaborative editing in WordPress changes the way editorial teams work, removing the merge-conflict step between authors, editors, and content creators when a piece moves through review.
 Imagine a scenario where a marketing department can collaborate on a blog post in real-time, with the ability to see who is making what changes, and communicate directly in the editor.

 WordPress co-founder Matt Mullenweg, during his presentation on the last day of the event, discussed theme variations and the platform’s 20th anniversary.
 His speech was a reflection on WordPress’ incredible journey from a simple blogging platform to the world’s most used content management system, and a look ahead at what the future holds.